BluBracket/docs.blubracket.com/content/faq/how-does-blubracket-iac-scanning-compare-to-checkov/index.md

 ---
 title: "How does BluBracket IaC scanning compare to Checkov?"
 description: "Detection by Checkov.
-Worfllow by BluBracket."
+Workflow by BluBracket."
 lead: ""
 date: 2022-01-12T02:48:57+00:00
 draft: false